ADD CONDITION

 Lactation

 Lactating mothers are advised against the use of this product while breastfeeding.
-There is no available data on the excretion of the product in human milk or its effects on breastfed infants.
+There is no available data on the excretion of this product in human milk or its effects on breastfed infants.
 Therefore, caution is warranted, and alternative treatments should be considered for lactating mothers.

 Renal Impairment